-As mentioned above under "Reporting Criminal Actions" the best method of reporting a non-emergency criminal action is to fill out an "Incident Report" which can be obtained from the Chief Operating Officer or Executive Assistant.
+As mentioned above under "Reporting Criminal Actions" the best method of reporting a non-emergency criminal action is to fill out an "Incident Report" which can be obtained online at https://beal.edu/incident/.
 A student who wishes may also speak with the University President if further concerns exist.
 For emergency criminal actions or life threatening situations, call 911.